khushii-o5/speech-email-automation/README.md

 ##  Status

  This project is **under active development**.
-The extension is functional locally and will be deployed on the Chrome Web Store after backend deployment.
+The extension is functional locally and will be deployed on the Chrome Web Store.